-Lastly, when hiring, especially if it isn't into your team, you should include a peer working in a similar role.
-The peer will be best positioned to determine if the applicant will make a fine candidate for the role.
+Lastly, you should include a peer working in a similar role when hiring, especially if it isn't on your team.
+The peer will be best positioned to determine if the applicant will make an acceptable candidate for the role.

 Moreover, since this employee is already in the system, they know what it takes to excel and can verify whether the candidate has the experience or skill to do the job well.
-The employee can also help give an accurate description of what a day-to-day activity of the role includes and help the applicant understand their role better if hired.
+The employee can also help give an accurate description of the role's day-to-day activity and allow the applicant to understand their role better if hired

 What Makes the Best Applicant Tracking System?